Considering In-Vitro Fertilisation (IVF) options but not sure where to start? Here’s your essential guide to IVF and the IVF clinics in Singapore.

 Are there any government subsidies for couples trying to conceive via IVF?
 Yes, since 1 January 2020, couples can get up to 75% of the costs co-funded by the Ministry of Health (MOH) for Assisted Conception Procedures (ACPs) in public Assisted Reproduction (AR) centres .

-For IVF couples, this co-funding will cover their ART treatment, up to a total of 3 fresh and 3 frozen ART cycles.
-2 of the key requirements for you to receive this co-funding include having to be below 40 years of age at the start of the ART cycle (with the exception of the last 2 cycles), and being evaluated by a doctor to meet the requirements necessary for ART .
+For IVF couples, this co-funding will cover their ART treatment, up to a total of three fresh and three frozen ART cycles.
+Two of the key requirements for you to receive this co-funding include having to be below 40 years of age at the start of the ART cycle (with the exception of the last two cycles), and being evaluated by a doctor to meet the requirements necessary for ART .

 For full details on this co-funding, refer to this page.